Chapter Fifty Three III

 Lacy, “My that’s beautiful.
 Thank you for allowing me to participate.”

 “It was an abbreviated version, no charcoal burner.
 I did incense, I wanted to welcome our brother formally.
-There’s lots of tea left, we can enjoy a cup each now.”
+There’s lots of tea left, we can each enjoy a cup.”

 Nikko rises, “Excuse me one moment please.”